ait-aecid/aecid-alert-aggregation/README.md

 The output will be generated on the console or in the respective directory in data/out.

-More information on the aecid-alert-aggregation is provided in the following paper:
+If you use any resources from this repository, please cite the following publications:

-Landauer M., Skopik F., Wurzenberger M., Rauber A.: [Dealing with Security Alert Flooding: Using Machine Learning for Domain-independent Alert Aggregation.](https://dl.acm.org/doi/full/10.1145/3510581) ACM Transactions on Privacy and Security, 25(3), 1-36. \[[PDF](https://dl.acm.org/doi/pdf/10.1145/3510581)\]
+ * Landauer M., Skopik F., Wurzenberger M., Rauber A.: [Dealing with Security Alert Flooding: Using Machine Learning for Domain-independent Alert Aggregation.](https://dl.acm.org/doi/full/10.1145/3510581) ACM Transactions on Privacy and Security, 25(3), 1-36. \[[PDF](https://dl.acm.org/doi/pdf/10.1145/3510581)\]